Lieutenant Marvels

-The Lieutenant Marvels are fictional characters, a team of superheroes in the Fawcett Comics and DC Comics universes.
+The Lieutenant Marvels are a team of superheroes appearing in American comic books originally published Fawcett Comics, and now DC Comics.
 They first appeared in Whiz Comics #21 in 1941.
 The physical appearance of the three characters was based on three real-life members of the Fawcett Comics staff: Paul Peck (Tall Billy), Ed Hamilton (Hill Billy), and Frank Taggart (Fat Billy).

 Publication history

 The Lieutenants appeared periodically in the adventures of Captain Marvel and the Marvel Family through the early 1950s, and also when the characters were revived by DC Comics in the 1970s under the title Shazam!, although rarely.
 They were retconned out of existence during the Crisis on Infinite Earths in 1985.
 Some people, such as Jonathan Woodward in his Annotated Crisis on Infinite Earths website, suggest that the Lieutenant Marvels died in the last battle of the Crisis on Infinite Earths, although Who's Who in the DC Universe claims they survived but lost their powers.

 The characters were reintroduced in Trials of Shazam! #2 (2006), only to lose their powers in the same issue.
 They also appeared as inhabitants of Earth-5 in Grant Morrison's The Multiversity miniseries in 2015.